 Reimbursements – payments from a Petty Cash Fund to reimburse University faculty, staff, and student expenses.
 Petty cash should be used for reimbursements and not advances.

 Reimbursable Expense — An approved University business expense that is not subject to IRS reporting or withholding as income (refer to Columbia University's Business Expense Policy for detailed guidance).
-Custodians should not provide reimbursements for expenses that are older than 120 days; such expenses must be processed using a Travel and Business Expense Report and require Supplemental Approval.
+Custodians should not provide reimbursements for expenses that are older than 120 days; such expenses must be processed using a Travel and Business Expense Report.
 Receipts that are older than one year will not be accepted in the replenishment process or when closing out a Petty Cash Fund.